joohing/optimering-eksamen/linear-programming/lec2.md

 1. If there is no optimal solution, then the problem is either infeasible or unbounded.
 2. If a feasible solution exists, then a basic feasible solution exists.
 3. If an optimal solution exists, then an optimal feasible solution exists.

+The proof for these: the two-phase simplex algorithm!
+Wowies!

+# Geometry

+In a linear program, we have $m$ constraints and $n$ variables, each with a non-negativity constraint.
+Therefore we have $m+n$ half spaces in
+$\mathbf{R}^n$, and the set of feasible solutions is the intersection between all of them.

+This sounds super crazy but looking at just one scribble of a triangle will make you go "aaahhhhhhh".